thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

 This practice is typical and used by most websites.
 This information is stored on our servers for a maximum of 72 hours.

-When you log in, the following information may be logged (in which case it is stored for a maximum of 1 business week), or stored in our database for long term data retrieval/storage:

--   All details saved when you view the page (as outlined above) (logged)
--   Basic data about your Discord account (see Discord developer documentation for what information is returned when using OAuth 2)
--   Unless explicitly opted out of leaderboards, details of the events that are triggered during levels, as well as scoring details, are stored in our database.
+When complete a level in-game when leaderboards are enabled, your score and other details about your session will be sent to us and stored indefinitely.

 ## What do we use this data for?

 We use this data for purposes including:

--   Verifying you are in the Discord server
 -   Assigning roles based on ownership status in the Discord server
 -   Keeping track of leaderboard positions and statistics, and for moderation of these leaderboards.

 ## Request deletion of your data

-Please contact a project admin on Discord, or email me [at symbol] rdil [dot] rocks.
+Please contact a project admin on Discord, or email admin [at symbol] thepeacockproject [dot] org.

 ## Opting out where possible